The Top 11 Fast Fashion Brands to Avoid

 8. Asos

-Asos is a versatile online fashion destination, providing a vast selection of clothing, accessories, and beauty products with a focus on diversity and inclusivity.
+Asos is an online fashion destination, providing a vast selection of clothing, accessories, and beauty products with a focus on diversity and inclusivity.

 Unfortunately, there’s little effort of their diversity and inclusion efforts in their actual supply chain.
 In addition, their supply chain lacks crucial labor standards.